Conditional spin counting statistics as a probe of Coulomb interaction and spin-resolved bunching: Conclusion

 \section{Conclusion}

 In summary, we have proposed the theory of conditional spin counting statistics: The statistical fluctuations of one spin current component, given the observation of another spin current component.
 In the context of transport through a single quantum dot, we demonstrated that the presence of a Coulomb correlation leads to conditional spin counting statistics that exhibits a substantial change in comparison to the uncorrelated one.
-It thus can be served as an effective and transparent way to characterize the Coulomb correlation in mesoscopic transport systems.
-The present theory may also shed light on the deep understanding of the spin-resolved bunching behavior and its connection to the noise characteristics \cite{Ema12165417}.
+It thus can be served as an effective way to characterize the Coulomb correlation in mesoscopic transport systems.
+We further show that in the spin polarized transport, the conditional spin counting statistics offers a transparent and sensitive tool to understand the spin-resolved bunching behavior and its connection to the noise characteristics in mesoscopic transport.\cite{Ema12165417}.